-After the October 15, 2013 earthquake that devastated Bohol, its local tourism is getting back on its feet as it opens several of tourist destinations to the public.
+After an earthquake devastated Bohol on October 15, 2013, its local tourism is getting back on its feet as it opens several of tourist destinations to the public.
 Tour agencies and local tourism are planning to redesign the island’s tour packages and add the quake ruins to its historical attraction.
 Tourism has been a major source of income to many of its residents.

 Where to stay

-If you’re on a budget and just need a room for sleeping since you intend to spend most of the day traveling around the province, the city has enough traveler’s inns and pension houses to fit your budget.
+Are you on a budget?
+Then you just need a room for sleeping since you intend to spend most of the day traveling around.
+Tagbilaran City has enough traveler’s inns and pension houses to fit your budget.

-- If you’re looking for just a real hotel type of place that’s in-between the travellers’ inn and the resort then MetroCentre Hotel is your pick.
+If you’re looking for just a real hotel type of place that’s in-between the travelers’ inn and the resort then MetroCentre Hotel is your pick.
 It is located at the heart of Tagbilaran with complete amenities.
 The rooms are between P1,400.00 to P7,950.00 and include continental breakfast.

-If you get hungry, the province has a number of notable dining places but if you want something different, you can have lunch at the Loboc River on a bamboo barge.
+If you get hungry, the province has a number of notable dining places but if you want something different.
+You can cruise the river and have lunch at the Loboc River on a bamboo barge.
 The buffet meal which costs around P300.00 can be taken as the barge flows calmly down the river and if you’re lucky, musicians will also be playing catchy natives tunes while you dine.

-There are also a number of small restaurants and food places you might want to visit to experience native Boholano cuisine.
+There are also a number of small local restaurants and food places you might want to experience native Boholano cuisine.
 But if you’re not into the sort of thing, Tagbilaran has a number of commercial fast-food establishments to suit your needs.